-- 3.8.1 Applications for renewal must be submitted at least 60 days prior to the expiry of the previous licence.
-It is the responsibility of the applicant to ensure all applications are submitted in time with all supporting documentation, as set out in the driver licence conditions in Appendix E. - 3.8.2 If the application with all supporting documentation is not submitted 60 days the driver will not be authorised to drive a hackney carriage or private hire vehicle, once the previous licence expires.
+- Applications for renewal must be submitted at least 28 days prior to the expiry of the previous licence.
+It is the responsibility of the applicant to ensure all applications are submitted in time with all supporting documentation, as set out in the driver licence conditions in Appendix E. - If the application with all supporting documentation is not submitted 28 days prior to expiry of the previous licence the driver will not be authorised to drive a hackney carriage or private hire vehicle, once the previous licence expires.
 If the previous licence expires before a renewal is made, the applicant will have to make an application for a new licence, not a renewal.
+At the discretion of a Senior Officer of the Licensing Authority, and only when exceptional circumstances have been demonstrated, a one month grace period may be considered.